clifordunique/gritty-city-vigilante-committee/README.md

 cover art
 ```
 ### The Story So Far
-The Sharkteeth Gang rule Apogee City with an iron fist by the three Kingpins, Sicho Martin, Marius Veil, and their leader, Ventura Macede.
+Gritty City is ruled by The Sharkteeth Gang and the three Kingpins, The Slasher, Macho Man, and Big Boss.
 ```
 art
 ```
 ### A Call to Action
-Bipin and Samuel live normal lives, and do what needs to be done to stay out of trouble.
-But when trouble takes their beloved Gwen, they'll take justice into their own hands to get her back.
+Hogan and Logan live normal lives, and do what needs to be done to stay out of trouble.
+But when trouble takes their beloved Gwen, they'll use vigilante justice to get her back.
 ```
 art
 ```
 ### Immerse Yourself
 Fight across amazing levels against unique and exciting enemies.
-Confront each Kingin in epic mortal combat to rescue Gwen and save Apogee City!
+Confront each Kingin in epic mortal combat to rescue Gwen and save Gritty City!
 ```
 screenshot
 ```